Skip to main content

 This form can be used by professionals to refer people to Alzheimer’s Society dementia services.
 On receipt the person referred will be contacted to discuss their needs.

-Please note this form is for professionals only, if YOU are affected by dementia and need support for yourself or someone you know, you can use the Local service finder to search for support services near you.
+This form is for professionals only, if YOU are affected by dementia and need support for yourself or someone you know, you can use the Local service finder to search for support services near you.
 Alternatively call the Dementia Support Line on 0330 150 3456.